Lrrrence/lrrrence/readme.md

 I'm a research fellow at the University of Southampton, United Kingdom.

-I use a combination of Python, R, MATLAB, and LaTeX in my work, which covers data analysis/visualisation, signal processing, machine learning, finite element modelling, and techical writing.
+I use a combination of Python, R, MATLAB, and LaTeX in my work, which covers data analysis/visualisation, signal processing, machine learning, finite element modelling, and technical writing.
 I also have an interest in working with geospatial data.

 ![R](https://img.shields.io/badge/r-%23276DC3.svg?style=for-the-badge&logo=r&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)